 If you’ve gone to the grocery store and noticed someone using an app to shop, you may have seen an Instacart Shopper at work.
-Working for Instacart is like other types of delivery driving gigs, with one big exception.
+Working as an Instacart driver is like other types of delivery driving gigs, with one big exception.

 What is Instacart?